liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 This method implements the `restoreSong` action that we named in the `view.jsp`.
 The action URL maps the trash-undo taglib to this method.

-The entry IDs are restored and passed through the `restoreSongFromTrash()` service method that we defined in the previous *Restoring Entries from the Recycle Bin* section.
+Note how it parses entry IDs from the request object.
+It restores all of these entries by calling the the `restore*` service method we defined in the previous *Restoring Entries from the Recycle Bin* section.

-Next, let's display the taglib.
+Are you wondering how this portlet action gets the ID of the entries to restore?
+We'll show you how to pass this data to the session next.

-#### Implementing the Undo Functionality *Step 3*: Display the Taglib
+#### *Implementing the Undo Functionality Step 3*: Providing Trash Entry Data for the Taglib

-The final step for implementing the Undo button is to display the taglib.
-In order to display the taglib, we need to provide some information for the session messages so the session knows which elements we deleted.
-Once the session message knows which elements we deleted, our method can recover this information and restore the entry.
-The following if-statement from the `deleteSong()` method of the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java) class does this:
+The final step for implementing the Undo button is to provide the trashed entry's information to the `<liferay-ui:trash-undo>` taglib.
+In order for the taglib to display properly, we must provide some information for the session messages so the session knows which entries were just deleted.
+Once the session knows which elements we deleted, our method can use that information to restore the entries.

+The following if-statement from the `deleteSong()` method of the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java) class populates the session with the entries that were just deleted:

     if (moveToTrash) {
         Song song = SongServiceUtil.moveSongToTrash(songId);